fieldtrip/website/workshop/hangzhou2026/analysis.md

     camlight
     view([90 0])

-    print -dpng analysis_topo3d_squid.png

 {% include image src="/assets/img/workshop/hangzhou2026/analysis_topo3d_squid.png" width="500" %}

 ### OPM

-We will coregister the OPMs with the MRI using an optical 3D scanner which captures the participant's facial features along with the OPM helmet.
+We will coregister the OPMs with the MRI using a scan from an optical 3D scanner which captures the participant's facial features along with the OPM helmet.
 First we read and plot the optical scan:

-    scan      = ft_read_headshape('sub-01/meg/opm/sub-01-ses-01_opticalscan.obj');
+    scan      = ft_read_headshape('sub-01/ses-opm/meg/sub-01_ses-opm_opticalscan.obj');
     scan.unit = 'm'; % assign the correct unit

     figure